makrai/notes/xue2010-mt5-massively-multiling-text2text.md

 ## Grammatical adjustment involves minor morphological changes

 * when the target span cannot stand as a well-formed answer on its own.
 For
-* e.g., mT5-XXL’s Arabic and Russian predictions in the middle rows of table 5 are judged by native speakers as correct and grammatical answers to the posed XQuAD questions, while the gold targets are judged as ungrammatical
+* eg mT5-XXL’s Arabic and Russian predictions in the middle rows of table 5 are judged by native speakers as correct and grammatical answers to the posed XQuAD questions, while the gold targets are judged as ungrammatical
 * most common in languages with extensive grammatical case marking, such as